Community Food Bank Serving Folsom, ElDorado Hills & Granite Bay

 That’s Chuck Myers.

-For the past two years, Chuck has faithfully served in Produce every Thursday after first hearing about Twin Lakes Food Bank from his friend and fellow volunteer, Bill Reed.
-What started as an invitation from a friend quickly became something much deeper—a calling to connect.
+For the past two years, Chuck has faithfully served in the produce tent every Thursday after first hearing about Twin Lakes Food Bank from his friend and fellow volunteer, Bill Reed.
+What started as an invitation from a friend, quickly became something much deeper—a passion to connect and meet guests right where they are, in their most vulnerable circumstance.
+And that matters more than most people realize.

 Chuck says he appreciates how many guests express gratitude.
 But the truth is, we are grateful for him.